bartnv/portlurker/README.md

 The ports section contains a list of listening-port specifications.
 Each item in the list is itself a key-value collection.
 At a minimum it should have either a "tcp" key (integer) or a "udp" key (integer).
 Additional keys can be:
  - banner (string): send this string to each new connection on the port (often you'll need to send carriage-return and linefeed after this string; you can do that in YAML by enclosing the string in double quotes and adding \r\n at the end)

-An very basic config might look like this:
+A very basic config might look like this:
 ```
 general:
  print_ascii: true